f5devcentral/f5-ast-labs/docs/class1/module3/lab3.rst

     Also, don't forget about `Docker for Beginners <https://docker-curriculum.com/>`_.
 A Docker lab environment is at your fingertips, might as well check it out.

-.. note:: One of the *best* ways to ensure you're in-the-know as it relates to the **F5 AST** is by having a conversation with *your F5 account team* and voicing your interest, thoughts, and opinions.
+.. note:: One of the *best* ways to ensure you're in the know as it relates to the **F5 AST** is by having a conversation with *your F5 account team* and voicing your interest, thoughts, and opinions.

     Unsure who's on your account team?
 No problem.
 Head over to `Get F5 <https://www.f5.com/products/get-f5>`_  and submit an inquiry mentioning the **F5 Application Study Tool**.